quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 the amount of data to be delivered.

-When resetting a stream without the intent to deliver any data to the receiver, the sender MAY use a RESET_STREAM_AT frame with a Reliable Size of zero instead of using a RESET_STREAM frame.
+When resetting a stream without the intent to deliver any data to the receiver, the sender uses a RESET_STREAM frame (Section 3.2 of {{!RFC9000}}).
+The sender MAY also use a RESET_STREAM_AT frame with a Reliable Size of zero in place of a a RESET_STREAM frame.
 These two are identical and the behavior of RESET_STREAM frame is unchanged from the behavior described in {{!RFC9000}}.

 When using a RESET_STREAM_AT frame, the initiator MUST guarantee reliable delivery